c-okelly/org_to_anki/README.md

 * Currently supported parameters are questions type

-1. Org file type
+1. File type
-* By default all org files will be of basic type.
+* Org or txt files will default to type basic.
-* If you want to use a topics layout must be specified at the top of the file.
+* If you want to use a topics layout this must be specified at the top of the file.

 ```org
 # Comment line